 The Inspec database (Engineering Village platform, 1896 to present) is available to only Georgia Tech registered users.

-Search both the Inspec database and the Compendex database together; check both boxes to the left of Database.
+Search both the Inspec database and the Compendex database together; check both boxes under Databases.
 These two databases are complementary and only have about a 20 percent overlap.
 Duplicate records can be removed by clicking of "Remove Duplicates" (left column) and "Database Preference"

 Add the PaperChem database for pulp and paper science technology.